2013 Handbook of Accreditation (Revised 2021)

 If the Commission is notified by a state agency that an applicant, candidate, or accredited institution has been informed of suspension, revocation, or withdrawal of the institution’s legal authority to provide postsecondary education, the Commission will review its own status of recognition for that institution to determine compliance with the Standards of Accreditation.
 If the Commission finds the institution is no longer in compliance with the Standards, the Commission will determine the appropriate action to be taken.

 In implementing this policy, the Commission relies on other accrediting bodies and state agencies to inform the Commission of their actions so that the Commission can undertake the review specified in this policy.
 Applicants for eligibility with the Commission shall provide information on any actions by a recognized accrediting association within the past five years.
-In addition, the Commission requires candidate and accredited institutions holding accredited or candidate status from more than one USDE-recognized accrediting body to keep each accrediting body apprised of any change in its status with one or another accrediting body.
+In addition, the Commission requires candidate and accredited institutions holding accredited or candidate status from more than one U.S. Department of Education recognized accrediting body to keep each accrediting body apprised of any change in its status with one or another accrediting body.